-0900-1100.
-While the tourist brochures sell Antwerp as a centre of diamond trading, its real selling point is its reputation for cutting-edge fashion, now so well established that the best designers are often spoken of in the same breath as those from Milan or Paris.
-Top local name Ann Demeulemeester (Leopold de Waelplaats, 03 216 0133) sells her chic creations in Hong Kong, Shanghai and Tokyo, but still maintains a flagship store in her home town.
-Perhaps lesser known, but no less special, Maison Anna Heylen (Lombardenstraat 16, 03 232 3282), one of the new wave, is a small boutique selling unique made-to-measure items.
-Easy to find as it’s named after its location, Graanmarkt 13 (Graanmarkt 13, 03 337 7992) is both a high-end fashion boutique and a showroom for designer pottery, jewellery and other trendy curiosa.
+Antwerp has a deserved reputation for cutting-edge fashion, and the city’s best designers – especially the so-called “Antwerp Six” - are regularly spoken of in the same breath as those from Milan or Paris.
+Top local names such as Dries van Noten (Nationalestraat 16, 03 470 2510) sell their chic creations around the world from Hong Kong to Singapore and San Francisco, but several still maintain flagship stores in their hometown.
+Perhaps lesser known, but no less special, Maison Anna Heylen (Lombardenstraat 16, 03 232 3282) is a small boutique selling unique made-to-measure items.
+Easy to find as it’s named after its location, Graanmarkt 13 (Graanmarkt 13, 03 337 7992) is both a high-end fashion boutique and a showroom for designer pottery, jewellery and other trendy accessories.
 If that doesn’t give you enough food for thought, their in-house restaurant serves real sustenance, with a daily changing menu.